 - Growth marketing

-Brand Marketing Careers
+Brand Marketing Jobs

 A company’s brand has a significant influence on whether its marketing is successful.
 Think of branding as the feeling and associations that the public feels about a company.
 The stronger the brand’s awareness and affinity, the more likely the business will attract and retain customers.
 Functions within brand marketing typically include public relations and brand management.